 Nutritional supplements can help reduce the pain, swelling, and inflammation that goes along with carpal tunnel.
 Some of the best supplements include:

-- Vitamin B6- Studies have confirmed that vitamin B6 can not only reduce pain levels but have actually prevented some people from having surgery.
+- Vitamin B6- Studies have confirmed that vitamin B6 can not only reduce pain levels but has actually prevented some people from having surgery.
 Most studies have patients consuming 100mg a day.
+(5)

 - Bromelain- This is a natural enzyme found in several fruits but is found in high levels in pineapple.
-This enzyme is well known for fighting inflammation as well as for having an analgesic affect.
-The typical dose is 500mg three times daily.
+This enzyme is well known for fighting inflammation as well as for having an analgesic effect.
+(6) The typical dose is 500mg three times daily.

 Secret #10: Chiropractic Massage